 Imran Khan received his earlier education at Aitchison College and Cathedral School in Lahore and then the Royal Grammar School in Worcester and excelled in cricket.
 In the year 1972, he got himself enrolled in Keble College, Oxford and graduated in 1975 in Philosophy, Politics and Economics.

 Imran Khan started playing cricket at the age of 13 and made his first-class cricket debut at the age of 16 in Lahore.
 From 1970-71, he started playing for his home teams-- Lahore A, Lahore B, Lahore Greens and Lahore.

 At the age of 18, Imran Khan made his debut for the Pakistan National Cricket Team and played against England in 1971 at Edgbaston.
 In August 1974, Khan made his debut in One day International (ODI) and played against England at Trent Bridge.
 After graduating from Oxford, Khan returned to Pakistan in the year 1976 and started playing permanently in Pakistan National Cricket Team and played against New Zealand and Australia.
 He met Tony Greig on his West Indies tour.
 Tony signed Imran Khan for Kerry Packer's World Series Cricket.

 In a fast bowling contest at Perth in the year 1978, he came third bowling at 139.7 km/h leaving behind Dennis Lillee, Garth Le Roux and Andy Roberts while Jeff Thomson and Michael Holding were still ahead of Khan.

-In 1970, he became a pioneer of 'reverse swing' bowling technique.
+In 1970, he became a pioneer of the 'reverse swing' bowling technique.
 He imparted his secret trick to Pakistan's bowling duo Wasim Akram and Waqar Younis.

 In 1982, Khan took 62 wickets in 9 Test matches at 13.29 each.
 In January 1983, he attained a Test bowling rating of 992 points playing against India.